IUCN-UK/iucnredlistrb/README.md

 ### Use and Trade

-To get a list of all Use and Trade
+To retrieve a list of all Use and Trade
 ```
 response = client.use_and_trade.list
 response